-- Proposal Summary: Short narrative that outlines the proposed project, including project objectives and anticipated impact. - Introduction to the Organization Applying: A description of past and present operations, showing ability to carry out the program, including information on all previous grants from the State Department and/or U.S. government agencies. - Problem Statement: Clear, concise and well-supported statement of the problem to be addressed and why the proposed program is needed - Project Goals and Objectives: The "goals" describe what the program is intended to achieve.
+- Proposal Summary: Short narrative that outlines the proposed project, including project objectives and anticipated impact. - Introduction to the Organization or Individual applying: A description of past and present operations, showing ability to carry out the program, including information on all previous grants from the State Department and/or U.S. government agencies. - Problem Statement: Clear, concise and well-supported statement of the problem to be addressed and why the proposed program is needed - Project Goals and Objectives: The "goals" describe what the program is intended to achieve.
 The "objectives" refer to the intermediate accomplishments on the way to the goals.
-These "SMART" goals should be achievable and measurable, as detailed above. - Project Activities: Describe the program activities and how they will help achieve the objectives. - Project Methods and Design: A description of how the program is expected to work to solve the stated problem and achieve the goal.
+These should be "SMART" goals that are achievable and measurable. - Specific What are the specific objectives of the program activities and how will those objectives achieve the intended program impact? - Measurable What are the quantifiable results that determine the achievement of each objective? - Achievable Can the program meet the objectives within time and/or resource constraints?
+How will success of the objectives contribute to the program's overarching goal? - Relevant How does this program connect to the overall objectives?
+Can the program activities be realistically implemented to ensure the objective is reached? - Time-Bound Is it clear how long the program must achieve the objectives and the point at which success will be measured? - Project Activities: Describe the program activities and how they will help achieve the objectives. - Project Methods and Design: A description of how the program is expected to work to solve the stated problem and achieve the goal.
 Include a logic model as appropriate. - Proposed Project Schedule and Timeline: The proposed timeline for the program activities.
 Include the dates, times, and locations of planned activities and events. - Key Personnel: Names, titles, roles and experience/qualifications of key personnel involved in the program.
-What proportion of their time will be used in support of this program? - Project Partners: List the names and type of involvement of key partner organizations and sub-awardees. - Media Outreach Plan: Provide a clear plan for how the program activities will be shared with secondary audiences via social media and how partnership with the U.S. government will be made visible. - Project Monitoring and Evaluation Plan: This is an important part of successful grants.
-Throughout the time-frame of the grant, how will the activities be monitored to ensure they are happening in a timely manner, and how will the program be evaluated to make sure it is meeting the goals of the grant? - Reporting/Outreach Plan: Provide information on a plan to quantify and amplify the results of the program, such as by compiling and packing survey results or data collection and sharing participant testimonials or other products that can serve as a public awareness tools. - Future Funding or Sustainability: Applicant's plan for continuing the program beyond the grant period, or the availability of other resources, if applicable.
+What proportion of their time will be used in support of this program?

-• Risk Analysis: All programs inherently contain both internal and external risks.
+- Project Partners: List the names and type of involvement of key partner organizations and sub-awardees. - Media Outreach Plan: Provide a clear plan for how the program activities will be shared with secondary audiences via social media and how partnership with the U.S. government will be made visible. - Project Monitoring and Evaluation Plan: This is an important part of successful grants.
+Throughout the time-frame of the grant, how will the activities be monitored to ensure they are happening in a timely manner, and how will the program be evaluated to make sure it is meeting the goals of the grant? - Reporting/Outreach Plan: Provide information on a plan to quantify and amplify the results of the program, such as by compiling and packing survey results or data collection and sharing participant testimonials or other products that can serve as a public awareness and prevention tools. - Future Funding or Sustainability: Applicant's plan for continuing the program beyond the grant period, or the availability of other resources, if applicable. - Risk Analysis: All programs inherently contain both internal and external risks.
 However, with proper identification and management, risks can be prepared for, minimized or mitigated.
 The purpose of a risk analysis is to identify the internal and external risks associated with the proposed program in the application, rate the likelihood of the risks, rate the potential impact of the risks on the program, and identify actions that could help mitigate the risks.
 As part of the risk analysis, applicants should present a logic model with a theory of change that describes the connections between the program's activities, key intermediate outcomes, and the long-term goal(s).